 An Exciting Update – My Word, We Won IPPY Gold!

 Congratulations, Mandy!
 The IPPY judges have recently awarded A Rewording Life the coveted Gold prize for Best Regional Non-Fiction, Canada East (see image above).
 Since I couldn’t have accomplished any of this without your chimerical, quirky and/or edifying sentence, I humbly share this triumphant win with you: thank you, thank you, thank you.

-I feel so honoured and privileged.
+I feel so honored and privileged.
 Collaborating with people who make my life rewarding was a gift in and of itself; sharing a gold medal with you is a quixotic cliché I hadn’t even fathomed (to be honest, I feel like a winner every time I stumble on a fiddly word that used to send me straight to the dictionary, but no longer does).